This post is also available in: Italiano (Italian)

 The stomach of the bovine is cooked for a long time in water with tomato, onion, parsley and celery.
 You can eat it as a regular stew, seasoned with green sauce, or cut into pieces and served in a salted Tuscan sandwich.
 The top is usually soaked in the lampredotto cooking broth.
 If you are brave enough to try it… go for it!

-Things to see and eat in Florence: have fun at Piazza della Repubblica
+Have fun at Piazza della Repubblica

 Piazza della Repubblica is located in the historic center of the city, and could be defined as the “navel” of Florence, as it’s right in the middle.
 This is a meeting place for Florentines, always full of street artists and musicians.
 Here you can listen to music from all over the world, dance with with break dancers or observe brushes and pencils that move slowly on the canvas, reproducing the marvelous architecture surrounding these urban artists.